autowarefoundation/autoware_tools/localization/autoware_position_error_evaluator/README.md

    - Right-click to reset current measurement
 7. **Repeat** for additional measurements as needed

+### Important Notes

+- **Straight sections only**: Measurements are limited to straight road sections.
+Curves or complex-shaped sections cannot be measured accurately.
+- **Line segment requirements**: Drawing line segments that are too short or too far from the target lanelet line may result in incorrect selection or measurement failure.
+Draw sufficiently long line segments close to the vehicle position on clearly distinguishable lane markings.

 ### Measurement Types

 #### Stop Line Measurement